grodri/mkado/README.md

 ## `mkado`

-The basic idea is to split your program into one or more Stata subcommands and Mata functions, each of which can be tested and debugged on its own.
+The basic idea is to split your program into one or more Stata subcommands and Mata functions, which you write in separate files so they can easily be tested and debugged on their own.

 You then list them all in a *manifest*, using a `.` for Stata files and a `:` for Mata files.
-The manifest should have the same name as the command with extension `.mkm`.
-Here is the general idea:
+The manifest should have the same name as the command with extension `.mkm` and looks like this:

 ```
-program yourcommand
+program commandname
 	// start the command here, probably with the syntax
+	// and calls to Stata subcommands or Mata functions
 end

 ._asubcommand